 Benefit Fact Sheet

-The 2023 drill pay tables reflect a 4.6% raise.
+The 2024 drill pay tables reflect a 5.2% raise.
 The Drill Pay Table shows the dollar amount for 1 and 4 Drills.
 For a complete pay table please click here.
-Drill pay is located on pages 2 and 3 of the pay tables.

 For more information, please visit the Military Members webpage maintained by Defense Finance and Accounting Services:

 Office of the Secretary of Defense, Military Compensation website:

 Or visit the Department of Defense Financial Management Regulations: